 - Rio Itoco emerald mines in Muzo - Boyacá.
 The site where the best emeralds in the world are found.
 Other famous mines are in Chivor and Coscuez.

 - Alto de las Piedras - Huila.
 An archaeological site, a part of San Agustín monument.
 Site contains stone sculptures and remnants of different structures from AD 100 - 1200.
 Contains such valuable stone statues as Doble Yo, El Tablón, La Chaquira and others.

 - Alto de los Idolos - Huila.
 An archaeological site, a part of San Agustín monument.
 Site contains stone sculptures and remnants of different structures from AD 100 - 1200.
 Tallest statue reaches 7 m height.

 - Monquirá Archaeological Park - Boyacá.
 Interesting group of megalithic monuments, which includes some 30 large phallic columns (El Infiernito) and several hundred smaller columns.
 Site includes a dolmen.
-Created circa 200 BC.
+Created around 200 BC.

 - San Agustín - Huila.
 Impressive group of megaliths from AD 100 - 1200, some up to 4 metres tall.
 This is the largest group of megalithic sculptures in South America.
 The numerous large sized sculptures have a high art value.
-This 78 ha large site includes such sites as Las Mesitas with artificial mounds, terraces and tombs.
+This area is 78 ha in size and includes such sites as Las Mesitas with artificial mounds, terraces and tombs.

 Rock art, petroglyphs